RULES FOR THE SUBMISSION OF SCIENTIFIC ARTICLES

-At the end of the article it is necessary to put an acknowledgement to the persons who assisted in the preparation of the article.
+At the end of the article one can put an acknowledgement to the persons who assisted in the preparation of the article.
 The acknowledgement is given in Russian, and then in English (Acknowledgments).

 III.
 List of literature/References.

 References to the sources in the list of used literature are numbered consecutively, in the order of their first mention in the text.
 Links in the text, tables and signatures to the figures are denoted by Arabic numerals [in square brackets] and, if necessary, a specific page(s) is indicated.
-Only the footnotes (comments, additions, etc.) remain in the page.
-Links referring only to tables or signatures to drawings should be numbered according to the first mention in the text of a certain table or figure.
+Only semantic footnotes (comments, additions, etc.) remain subscribed.
+Links referring only to tables or figure captions should be numbered according to the first mention in the text of a certain table or figure.

 The list of all used literature is given in the original language, registration in accordance with GOST 7.0.5-2008.

-For a correct reference to the published article, its bibliographic description in Russian is given.
+For a correct reference to the published article, its bibliographic description in Russian should be given.

 IV.
 Information about the article in English:

-The author bears full responsibility for the accuracy of bibliographic sources, including the translation into English.
+The author bears full responsibility for the accuracy of bibliographic sources, including their translation into English.

 Requirements for Annotations

-1. The abstract should be informative (not contain general words), meaningful (reflect the main content of the article, describe the main goals and methods of research, summarize the most important research results and their scientific significance), structured (follow the logic of the article).
+1. The annotation should be informative (not to contain general words), meaningful (reflect the main content of the article, describe the main goals and methods of research, summarize the most important research results and their scientific significance), structured (follow the logic of the article construction).

-2. Abstract in Russian can be compact (fit into one paragraph, the volume up to 600 characters).
+2. The annotation in Russian can be compact (fit into one paragraph, the volume up to 600 characters including spaces).

-3. The main significance in the light of the new standards is the English-language abstract.
-It should be sufficiently explicit and detailed (average volume - 250-300 words), written in competent English using a special English-language terminology.
-Categorically should be avoided the use of general, meaningless words, only increasing the volume, but not contributing to the disclosure of the content of the article.
-The English-language abstract should be original, i.e. the tracing-paper (literal translation) of the short Russian-language annotation is inadmissible.
+3. The English annotation should be sufficiently explicit and detailed (average volume - 250-300 words), written in competent English using a special English terminology.
+Categorically avoid using common, meaningless words, only increasing the volume, but not contributing to the disclosure of the content of the article.
+The English annotation should be original, i.e. the tracing-paper (literal translation) of the short Russian annotation is inadmissible.

 Requirements to the text structure of the article